majkaelaholt/money-nest/README.md

 ### v2-138

-* Calendar highlights the lowest and highest projected balance days of the month.
+* Calendar highlights lowest and highest projected balance days of the month.

 ### v2-137